-This essay is due in the assigned Dropbox on canvas on 10/2/2025.
-Detailed instructions for writing of these assignments will be provided in class and on canvas.
-All the written assignments are to be proofread before being turned in and checked for Punctuation, Grammar, spellings.
-Your papers are to be typewritten, double-spaced, 12 pitch-font, one-inch margins, using Times New Roman font.
-On a sheet attached to the front of all your papers, Title of your paper, your Name, Course, Course Number, Semester/Year, and Due Date are to be included.
+All the written assignments are to be proofread before being turned in and checked for punctuation, grammar, and spelling.
+Your papers are to be typewritten, double-spaced, 12 point-font, one-inch margins, using Times New Roman font.
+On a sheet attached to the front of all your papers: Title of your paper, your Name, Course, Course Number, Semester/Year, and Due Date are to be included.
 Written work should follow the guidelines described in the American Psychological Association Publication Manual (7th Ed.).
 For some assignments students may be required to upload their work both in class and to Turnitin.com to ensure that material is not plagiarized.
 In case of material being found to be plagiarized the student will be accorded a failing grade (F).
 The student will also be referred to the Office of Student Conduct and Ethical Development for further action.